krisnalach/team-17-project/README.md

 ## The Backend
 ### The Database
 - The backend database stores:
-  - A leaderboard that holds username, score pairs
+  - A leaderboard that holds username, score pairs.
+The leaderboard is only updated upon game completion (reaching 0 hearts), and if a high score is achieved
   - User statistics tied to user information
   - User login information tied to their username
 ### Routes